DiRAC-Training/FM001-Bash-command-line/_episodes/04-wildcards-pipes.md

 - Construct command pipelines with two or more stages.
 - Explain what usually happens if a program or pipeline isn't given any input to process.
-keypoints:
-- The `*` wildcard is used as a placeholder to match any text that follows a pattern.
-- Redirect a command's output to a file with `>`.
-- Commands can be chained with `|`

 ---

 > ## Required files